 Kiichi Nakajima, an elderly foundry owner, is so frightened and obsessed with the idea of nuclear extermination that his family decides to have him ruled incompetent.
 Nakajima's fervent wish is for his family to join him in escaping from Japan to the relative safety of South America.
 Harada, a civil volunteer in the case, sympathizes with Nakajima's conviction, but the old man's irrational behaviour prevents the court from taking his fears seriously.
-Written by

 Jim Beaver <email@example.com>

 Did You Know?

 The original Japanese title, "Ikimono no kiroku," is literally translated into "Record of A Living Being."
 See more

 My father's scheme is simply a castle in the air.
 He wants to buy a farm there, but he has no dollars at all.
 Emigration is being encouraged if it is constructive, but he's running away from Japan because he is afraid.
 Will he get any dollars?
 No. I went to the Finance Ministry and verified it.
 In short, this plan is bound to end up like his underground house.

 Referenced in Hachi-gatsu no rapusodî